 where a river is wide the current often is slower moving.
 Where the river

 narrows rapids form.
 The same amount of water must now flow thru a

 narrower opening thus the dramatic increase in current.

 The same funnel-like effect can occur when winds blow thru

 a narrow area for a long distance.
 Waves build in front of the winds and

 it is far more dangerous than in a protected anchorage away from fetch.

-That's why you'll find experienced mariners prefer those secluded spots
+That is why you will find experienced mariners prefer those secluded spots

-In any event, I'd anchored in the open near the shipyard to
+In any event, I had anchored in the open near the shipyard to

 observe and enjoy.
 The following morning I heard on my VHF a call to the